CodingLawyersClub/todo-instructions/README.md

 };
 ```

+## Write the `createToDo` Function

-- Go back to `toDoStore.js`.
+Go back to `toDoStore.js`.
 Let's link everything together.
-- Create a new action called `createToDo`.
+Create a new action called `createToDo`.
 It should look like this:

 ```
 @action